Hyper-algebraic invariants of $p$-adic algebraic numbers: Introduction

 We mention some potential approaches to study the canonical expansion of general $p$-adic algebraic numbers in $\Lpha$: \begin{enumerate} \item In \cite[Theorem 13.4]{kedlayaAlgebraicityGeneralizedPower2017b}, Kedlaya gives a characterization of the canonical expansion of elements of $\calO_{\bbC_p}$ in $\bbL_p$ in terms of the so-called ``$p$-quasi-automatic elements''.
 Extracting additional arithmetic information from these logic-derived objects could offer a fresh perspective on comprehending the hyper-algebraic invariants. \item In \cite{lisinskiApproximationAlgebraicityPositive2023}, Lisinski uses a variant of Newton algorithm to give an upper bound of the order type of $\Supp(\alpha)$ for element $\alpha$ in $\overline{\bbF_p(\!(t)\!)}\subset\overline{\bbF}_p(\!(t^\bbQ)\!)$.
 Besides that, Lisinski also designs an algorithm to give upper bounds for the characteristic $p$ analog of hyper-algebraic invariants for elements in $\overline{\bbF_p(\!(t)\!)}\subset\overline{\bbF}_p(\!(t^\bbQ)\!)$.
 It is possible to develop a mixed-characteristic analog of Lisinski's results for $\overline{\bbQ}_p\subset\bbL_p$ and to compare with \Cref{prop:47781} of this paper. \item Inspired by the pioneering work \cite{Dong2024} of Dong-He-Jin-Schremmer-Yu, which using machine learning approach to study the geometry of affine Deligne-Lusztig varieties, we wonder if the machine learning method can help to identify hidden structures in the canonical expansion of a $p$-adic algebraic number in $\Lpha$. \end{enumerate}

 \paragraph{\textbf{Acknowledgement}} The authors would like to express their gratitude to Haotian Liu, Yicheng Tao and Hongteng Xu for the useful discussion.
-We also thank Will Sawin for his answer on Mathoverflow (cf. \cite{463800}), which motivates the formulation of \Cref{lem:15272} in this work.
+We also thank Will Sawin for his answer on Mathoverflow (cf. \cite{463800}), which motivates the formulation of \Cref{lem:15272} in this work, and thank the anonymous referee for the careful reading and valuable suggestions that help to improve the presentation of this article.
 Special thanks to Beijing PARATERA Tech Corp., Ltd for providing a part of the HPC resources for the numerical experiment at the early stage of this research.
 The first author is supported by the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China \textnumero 20XNLG04, and The National Natural Science Foundation of China (Grant \textnumero 11971035).